What is a Party Wall?

 It’s also important to remember that what is marked on the deeds is not necessarily gospel.

 In many cases, if historical use and precedent can be proven, you might find that the ownership shown by the deeds is outdated and no longer valid.
 This is another reason why it is so important to establish boundaries and ownership as early as possible – so everybody is clear as to what the situation is.
-That way, disputes can be avoided before they even happen.
+That way, land title disputes can be avoided before they even happen.

 Are you in a dispute with your neighbour about a boundary wall or fence?
 Don’t leave it too long before taking advice and action